pterodactyl/documentation/guides/mounts.md

    - **Target**: The absolute path where the mount will be placed inside of your server, can **not** include `/home/container` in the path.
    - **Read Only**: Whether the mount will be read-only for the servers using it.
    - **User Mountable**: Whether to allow users to self mount this mount.
-4. After creating the mount, you are required to add **Eggs** and **Nodes** that this mount may be used on.
+4. After creating the mount, you are required to add both **Eggs** and **Nodes** that this mount may be used on.

 :::warning Mounts used by multiple servers
 All servers using the same mounts will **only** share their contents when they are on the same node.
-Mounts are not synchronized between servers.
+Mounts are not synchronized between nodes.
 :::

 ### Assigning a Mount to a Server